 You also need to have a good space for working, even if you plan to use coworking spaces and cafés too.
 It’s likely there will be times when just want to stay and work in your hotel for a while.

-To find out more and the hotel and its facilities, check out our Sonder Casa Luz review.
 For more insights into the different neighbourhoods around central Barcelona, read our guide to the best areas to stay in Barcelona.

 We’ve also picked out some great working hotels in our guide to the best hotels in Barcelona with wifi.